husseinfd97/Robotic-Navigation-System-with-Armour-and-Smach-Integration/README.md

 ## System's Limitations
 While the implemented system covers the specified requirements, it also has some limitations:
-- The surveillance policy is simple and does not consider dynamic changes or complex decision-making.
+- The surveillance policy is simple and does not consider dynamic changes and designed only for this fixed map.
-- The environment is limited to a predefined 2D layout with a fixed number of rooms and corridors.
-- The system does not incorporate any external sensing or perception capabilities.
+- The battery status change doesn't depend on how far the robot went, it's generated only with time.

 ## Possible Technical Improvements
 To enhance the system, the following improvements can be considered:
-- Implementing more sophisticated surveillance policies that account for dynamic factors and optimize robot movement.
+- Implementing more sophisticated surveillance policies that account for dynamic factors and optimize robot movement (for maps more than 2 corridors and dynamically changing).
-- Extending the environment to support a larger number of rooms, corridors, and door configurations.
-- Integrating additional sensors and perception capabilities to enable more advanced navigation and mapping functionalities.
+- Design a battery system depends on feedback from the robot depedning on how far the robot went.

 By addressing these improvements, the system can be further optimized for various real-world scenarios and requirements.